jlevesy/prometheus-elector/README.md

 One approach of this problem is to have multiple agents pushing the same set of metrics to the storage backend.
 This requires to run some sort of metrics deduplication on the storage backend side to ensure correctness.

 Using `prometheus-elector`, we can instead make sure that only one Prometheus instance has `remote_write` enabled at any point of time and guarantee a reasonable delay (seconds) for another instance to take over when leading instance becomes unavailable.
+This brings the following advantages:

-It minimizes (avoids?) data loss and avoids running some expensive deduplication logic on the storage backend side.
+- It minimizes (avoids?) data loss
+- It avoids running some expensive deduplication logic on the storage backend side
+- It is also much more efficient in term of resource usage (RAM and Network) because only one replica does the scrapping and pushing samples

 ![illustration](./docs/assets/agent-diagram.svg)